Locally finitely presented and coherent hearts: Locally finitely presented hearts

-Note that the assertions (2) and (4) in the above theorem are statements about a torsion pair in a Grothendieck category so it seems plausible that, under suitable assumptions, there should be a more direct proof of their equivalence.
+Note that the assertions (2) and (4) in the above theorem are general statements about a torsion pair in a Grothendieck category so it seems plausible that, under suitable assumptions, there should be a more direct proof of their equivalence.
 Hence, the following question naturally arises:

-\begin{ques} Suppose that $\G$ is a category of modules over a ring or, more generally, over a small pre-additive category.
-Is there a just module-theoretic proof of the implication ``(4)$\Rightarrow$(2)'' in above theorem?
-That is, can one find an argument that does not go through assertion (1) and, hence, that does not use the heavy machinery of purity in triangulated categories and/or of derivators? \end{ques}
+\begin{ques} Suppose that $\G$ is a category of modules over a ring or, more generally, over a small pre-additive category, so that $(\bullet)$ in Theorem~\ref{thm.locally-fp-hearts} is clearly verified.
+In this case, is there a purely module-theoretic proof of the implication {\rm``(4)$\Rightarrow$(2)''}?
+That is, can one find an argument that does not go through $(1)$ and, hence, that does not rely on the heavy machinery of \cite{Saorin-Stovicek}? \end{ques}